 It’s not clear whether the government will actually resort to capital punishment.
 Over the past four decades, governments have re-imposed the death penalty at least three times, only to back down in the face of local and international pressure.

 Anton Marcus, a well-known Sri Lankan trade union leader, called the cabinet decision “just political rhetoric.”

 Marcus’s organization defends worker rights in the country’s free trade zones and has spearheaded a drive to restore preferential tariffs for Sri Lankan exports to Europe.
 He said the EU should be pushing Sri Lanka to adopt policies protecting freedom of association and collective bargaining.

 “The EU, instead of raising their voice on the death penalty, should make sure the government is sticking to its side of the bargain in return for preferential tax concessions,” he said, adding that the death penalty has been proven in many countries to be ineffective in reducing crime.

-Feizal Samath covered the war between Tamil Tiger guerrillas and Sri Lankan troops, and the leftist insurgency attempting to overthrow the government, for Reuters.
+Feizal Samath is a Sri Lankan who covered the war between Tamil Tiger guerrillas and government troops, and the leftist insurgency attempting to overthrow the government, for Reuters.
 A journalist for nearly four decades, he more recently has covered economic development in Sri Lanka for a newspaper in Colombo.
-A social activist and guitarist, he founded a concert series that has raised millions of rupees for children’s charities.
+A social activist and guitarist, Samath founded a concert series that has raised millions of rupees for children’s charities.